erikdubois/AntergosI3/README.md

+#10.
+Installation of software coming from AUR or community

     ./3_install_i3_aur_repo _vx.sh

-This will install all programs coming from the AUR repositories.
+This will install all programs coming from the AUR repositories with the use of packer.

+You will have to decide which version you want.
+I would recommend the highest and most recent.

 If you see a program, you do not want.
 Just press ENTER and no number and it will be skipped.
 In the script you will see a text to know which one you need to choose.